OxygenCobalt/OxygenCobalt/README.md

 Hi.
 I'm Alex, but I prefer to go by my username OxygenCobalt.
 I'm a full-stack software engineer and Computer Science student at [Colorado School of Mines](https://mines.edu) with a passion for Christ, android apps, backend development, and music.

-This summer I'm going to be working at [Salesforce](https://salesforce.com) as a software engineer in their Futureforce program.
+I've worked as a software engineering intern at [Salesforce](https://salesforce.com), helping customers visualize costs in development instances of the Salesforce platform, and at [Ombud](https://ombud.com), working on natively integrating support for

-I've worked as a software engineering intern at [Ombud](https://ombud.com), working on natively integrating support for Ombud's CRM into Microsoft Excel, and I also worked as a part-time software engineer for the OreCart Transit System, helping digitize route and arrival information into an easy-to-use mobile app.
+Ombud's CRM into Microsoft Excel.
+I also worked as a part-time software engineer for the OreCart Transit System, helping digitize route and arrival information into an easy-to-use mobile app.

 I'm probably most known to others as the creator and primary maintainer of [Auxio](https://github.com/OxygenCobalt/Auxio), a slick and modern music